Governance As Performance

 Governance Drift™

-Where accountability blurs before failure becomes visible.
+Where accountability begins to blur before failure is visible.

-I call this Governance Drift, the gradual blurring of accountability that precedes every material failure.
+I call this Governance Drift, the gradual blurring of accountability that often precedes material failure.
 It emerges quietly, long before a crisis becomes obvious, when pace and complexity outgrow the governance designed to oversee them.

 - Governance is a performance system, not a compliance exercise